ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 Go to the SETUP -> Mandatory Hardware -> Accelerometer Calibration tab and perform the full calibration.
 For the level position carefully level the wings laterally, and have the wing chord set a few degrees (~ 3 deg) nose up, since this is the normal cruise attitude for level flight for most planes.
 This can be reset using the LEVEL only calibration button at any time.

+.. note:: this can only change the difference between the autopilot's plane and "level" by 10 degrees maximum.
+If more is needed (in the case that the autopilot is mounted slightly downward, for example), then you can use :ref:`TRIM_PITCH_CD<TRIM_PITCH_CD>` to alter the AOA manually.

 Also check that the orientation of the autopilot is correct.
 Moving the plane should be correctly reflected in the HUD display of MP.
-Otherwise, you will need to manually change the :ref:`AHRS_ORIENTATION<AHRS_ORIENTATION>` parameter appropriately.
+Otherwise, you will need to manually change the :ref:`AHRS_ORIENTATION<AHRS_ORIENTATION>` parameter appropriately and re-calibrate.
+A reboot is required after changing this parameter.

 -  Servo Functions